INSTRUCTIONS FOR THE CARE AND MAINTENANCE OF CLASSICAL GUITARS, FLAMENCO GUITARS, ACOUSTIC GUITARS AND SIMILAR STRINGED INSTRUMENTS

-Extreme humidity or dryness is harmful for the classical, acoustic or flamenco guitar.
-Sudden changes of environmental conditions from dryness to humidity or viceversa must be avoided at all times as this can cause cracks in the wood regardless of how well cured the wood is.
+Extreme humidity, as well as aridity, are both harmful for classical, acoustic and flamenco guitars.
+Sudden changes of environmental conditions from dryness to humidity or viceversa must be avoided at all times, as this can cause cracks in the wood, regardless of how well-cured the wood is.

-Guitars should never be hung from the wall as humidity which gathers on the wall can be transferred to the instrument.
+Guitars should never be hung from a wall, as humidity which gathers on the wall can be transferred to the instrument.
 Excessive humidity can soften the glue and cause the woods to separate.

-Wood is hygroscopic material which easily absorbs or expels moisture according to the climatic conditions. lt is recommended that you keep your instrument between 40-75% relative humidity of the air.
-When the humidity is less than 40% the wood could crack and the action change.
-When the humidity isgreater than 75% the glue might soften resulting in loss of sound and buzzing due to lowering of action.
+Wood is a hygroscopic material which easily absorbs and expels moisture, according to the climatic conditions. lt is recommended that you keep your instrument where there is between 40-75% relative humidity in the air.
+Where the humidity is less than 40%, the wood can crack and the action change.
+When the humidity is greater than 75%, the glue might soften, resulting in loss of sound and a buzzing due to the lowering of action.

-When the guitar is transferred in the luggage compartment of a plane the strings must be loosened completely.
+When the guitar is carried in the luggage compartment of a plane, the strings must be loosened completely.

-Guitars must never be placed in the boot of a car in sunny conditions, as temperatures can reach up to 75°, which would cause the instrument to burst.
+Guitars must never be placed in the boot of a car in sunny conditions, as temperatures can reach up to 75°, which would cause the instrument to break.

 Height between the first string and the 12th fret: 2 mm.

 Height between the sixth string and the 12th fret: 2.5 mm.

 The guitar must always be properly tuned; when changing strings they must always be tuned up to pitch.
 At no time should all the strings be removed together as this would cause the top to lose tension.
 Each string should be replaced individually.